KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 * [Jekyll](https://jekyllrb.com)
 * [Start Bookstrap Unstyled Starter Templates](http://startbootstrap.com/template-categories/unstyled)
-* [GitHub](https://github.com) personal or organizational account, in order to use GitHub gh-pages
+* [GitHub](https://github.com) personal or organization account, in order to use GitHub gh-pages
 * Optional: CNAME file (for custom domain)
 * Optional: [Disqus](https://disqus.com) (for blog post comments)

 ## Staged Deployment

 In a mission critical, live production environment, a website may be updated and viewed locally (on an individual computer), before the new code is pushed to the web host and viewed on a live staging site that is virtually the same as the live production site.
 If the result on the staging site is satisfactory, the change may be pushed to the live site where it will be seen by users.
 It is assumed that a website made using the approach given in this GitBook will be simple/low traffic enough that major updates could be verified locally and pushed directly to gh-pages.
-Minor changes, such as adding a blog post, could be completedly directly in GitHub in the browser.
+Minor changes, such as adding a blog post, could be completedly directly in GitHub via the browser.
 However, it is possible that a staging site could be created by making a staging branch, and merging the staging branch with the gh-pages branch.

 ## Administration